-Normally, trial balances are prepared each month to verify whether you entered your accounts correctly or not.
+Normally, trial balances are prepared each and every month to verify whether you entered your accounts correctly or not.
 It is a kind of preliminary exercise before preparation of your profit & loss statement or balance sheet.

 How to prepare Trial Balance?

 After each month is over, the accounts book known as the General Ledger or Main Ledger is to be got balanced accurately for each account.
 So, each account will be showing a debit balance or a credit balance at the end of each month.